rmhorton/PMC_classifiers/mini_demo/readme.md

 # Demo on small dataset

-To run this mini-demo yourself, either
+To run this mini-demo yourself, either:

 Download the Rmarkdown file and the five RDS files in the demo_data directory,